-ESG Analyst
+ESG Specialist

-- Screen a prospective investee against INOKS Do No Harm Principles and Standards. - Conduct E&S risks due diligence.
-This includes: - (i) Collection and treatment of necessary E&S documentation (such as information, certificates, authorizations) in conjunction with the Business Developers, - (ii) Evaluate investee's compliance with Applicable Requirements (including IFC Performance Standards and IFC Corporate Governance Methodology) - (iii) Categorise level of E&S risk of a prospective investee - (iv) Develop mitigation measure through the implementation of an ESAP and CGAP - (v) On-site visits and report (if any) - (vi) Preparation of ESG due diligence reports. - Ensure that all investment decisions are supported by appropriate due diligence documentation, including, but not limited to, an ESG section in each Final Investment Approval ("FIA") and that the Conditions Precedent / Subsequent or Undertakings pertinent to ESG, and an ESAP/CGAP if any, prior to disbursement are part of the investment contractual documentation. - Ensure appropriate social and environmental representations, warranties, and covenants are incorporated into all legal agreements inclusive of the "ESG/Impact Engagement Letter". - Confirm that potential investments in the portfolio are in on-going compliance with the applicable Requirements on a regular basis including on-site visits with the Business Developers, annual monitoring. - Report any serious incidents related to ESG issues to senior management and in annual reporting to external parties. - Document the procedures as part of INOKS' Impact Framework.
+- Oversee ESG risk management and the implementation of the Impact Framework. - Screen a prospective investee against INOKS Do No Harm Principles and Standards. - Complete E&S risks due diligence, conducting quantitative and qualitative analysis and collecting necessary E&S documentation (with BD support as appropriate), to evaluate a prospective investee's compliance with applicable standards (including IFC Performance Standards and IFC Corporate Governance Methodology) and categorise the level of E&S risk of a prospective investee. - Raise any major ESG-related risks related to prospective investees during weekly Sourcing Committee meetings to decide whether to proceed with a transaction.
+Escalate risks to the Investment Committee if an approval is required. - Identify mitigation measures (when applicable) through the development of an ESAP and CGAP, for investees' implementation. - Ensure that all investment decisions are supported by appropriate due diligence documentation, including, but not limited to, an ESRI Factsheet, Corporate Governance Factsheet, and an ESG section in each Final Investment Approval ("FIA") and that the Conditions Precedent/Subsequent or Undertakings pertinent to ESG, and an ESAP/CGAP (if any), prior to disbursement are part of the investment contractual documentation. - Ensure appropriate social and environmental representations, warranties, and covenants are incorporated into the legal documentation inclusive of the "ESG/Impact Engagement Letter".